minjeoungneev/study_log/Ensemble.md

 ---
 ## 🌲 Random Forest
-Random Forest is decision tree based bagging learning.
+Random Forest is a decision tree based bagging learning.
 The core concept of an ensemble method is to increase the diversity of ensemble members.
 Random forest builds many decision trees (bagging; sampling with replacement) by randomply selecting predictor variables.
 Bagging is explained above.
 In any bootstrapped sample with n number of features, features are randomly selected to split trees.
-This steps up the diversity on top of bagging method, as splits with randomply selected predictors generate more various outputs, compared to trees built with all features.
-This strategy improves prediction accuracy, because it focuses on overall strength of the predictors rather than individual power.
+This increases the diversity one step further on top of bagging method, as splits with randomply selected predictors generate more various outputs, compared to trees built with all features.
+This strategy improves prediction accuracy, because it focuses on overall strength of the predictors rather than the power of individual features.

 Random forest is unique in that it calculates **variable importance**.
+- How does it calculate variable importance?
+  Let's say one of the features, Xi is being tested for its importance.
+  * Step 1. compute the OBB error (ei) for Xi in the original dataset
+  * step 2. perform permutation (rearrange the order of values of Xi), then compute the OBB error (pi) for Xi the permuted dataset
+  * step 3. compute the variable importance based on the mean and standard deviation of (pi - ei, as pi > ei since permuted dataset generates higher error) over all trees in the population
+     - if the Xi's importance is low (meaning Xi was never selected in both datasets of step 1 and step 2 because of unimportance), the value (pi - ei) would be 0.
+     - the higher the Xi's importance is (meaning Xi was selected many times in both datasets of step 1 and step 2 because of importance), the value (pi - ei) would be larger.
+     - across the value (pi - ei)

 It aggregates predictions of each tree to make a final decision.
 In **random forest classifier**, each tree votes for a class label, and the final decision is made by the majority vote.
 In **random forest regressor**, the prediction is made with the averaged value across all trees.